SqrtNegInf/Rosettacode-Perl-Smoke/README.md

 ## Timeline

 Currently just getting started.
-Will be testing against the just-released 5.28 version.
+Initially, will be testing against the just-released 5.28 version.
+Once the first pass of all tasks is complete, will then switch to testing against blead.

 Will be done by Christmas.  ;-)